JonWhiteFang/santas-workshop/README.md

 ### Required Unity Packages

-The following packages are required and should be installed via Unity Package Manager:
+The following packages are required and should be installed via the Unity Package Manager:

 - **Universal RP** (com.unity.render-pipelines.universal)
 - **Burst Compiler** (com.unity.burst)